-In the course of that time, issues relating to employment have shifted – as the population we reflect and serve has also changed over time.
-Issue relating to employment, dual careers and professional development are increasingly the topic of the day: in the calls and mails we receive on our Helpdesk and the inquiries we receive from corporate HR.
+In the course of that time, issues relating to employment have shifted as the population we reflect and serve has also changed.
+Issues relating to employment, dual careers and professional development are increasingly the topic of the day and can be best observed from the scores of calls and emails we receive through our Helpdesks and the inquiries we receive from HR departments.

-The ‘other’ options
+The other options

 Starting a business is one of the opportunities ACCESS supports.
 Doing so in the Netherlands is fairly straightforward and supported by a number of schemes offered by chambers of commerce, or initiatives powered by internationally focussed networks and start-up incubators throughout the Netherlands.

 On yet another front, increasing number of English language educational facilities in the Netherlands provide many with a chance to explore a career change, or re-train in a new field, not to mention the possibility to extend the skills and qualifications already possessed.
 Granted, many on-line options exist which may be pursued from wherever you live, but if you prefer the classroom and interaction with fellow students, don’t let the language barrier be a deterrent.